A War for Quality Talent

 Basic Rules of Engagement – Finding Quality

-2. A person’s income generally approximates the average income of their five closest associates.
-Like attracts like, quality attracts quality.
-Referral recruiting uncovers these performance networks, not job boards or social networks.
+2. An individual’s income often mirrors the average income of their five closest connections.
+Like attracts like, and quality highlights quality.
+Referral recruiting taps into these high-performance networks—something job boards and social platforms simply can’t achieve.

-5. All hiring decisions should include analytical tools that correlate traits and competencies with on-the-job performance specific to the role in question.
+5. Hiring decisions should leverage analytical tools that link traits and competencies to the specific on-the-job performance required for the role.

-• *Notwithstanding this statistic, any real estate professional on commission or a lucrative STIP and actively seeking new employment in Q1 or Q4 of the fiscal year are immediately suspect and should be subjected to thorough analysis.
-The one caveat is if their employer has changed the STIP or offered an unfair discretionary bonus.
+• *Despite this statistic, any real estate professional working on commission or a lucrative STIP who is actively pursuing new job opportunities in Q1 or Q4 of the fiscal year should be viewed with caution and undergo careful evaluation.
+The only exception is if their current employer has altered the STIP or provided an inequitable discretionary bonus.

 Predicting Human Potential – Case Studies